KusionStack/kusion/docs/design/collaboration/Building the collaboration paradigm between App Developers and Platform Developers with Kusion.md

     instanceClass: mysql.n2.serverless.2c
 ```

 The `database` block represents a Kusion module and the fields in it are inputs of the Kusion module generator.
-Configurations in the `default` block will be applied to all applications in this environment and configurations in the `app1` block will only be applied to application `app1` and they will override default configs with the same field name.
+Configurations in the `default` block will be applied to all applications in this workspace and configurations in the `app1` block will only be applied to application `app1` and they will override default configs with the same field name.

 ## Application developer's workflow